Night School: A Reader for Grownups

 About the Author:

-Zsófia Bán grew up in Brazil and Hungary, and is the author of two works of fiction and four essay collections.
+Zsófia Bán grew up in Brazil and Hungary, and is the author of three works of fiction and four essay collections.
 Winner of numerous prizes for her writing, she is also a former writer-in-residence at the DAAD (German Academic Exchange Service) program, and is currently a professor of American Studies at Eötvös Loránd University in Budapest.

 About the Translator: